jbertozzi/fedora-workstation/README.md

 ## Role Variables

-fedora_workstation_users: list of user to create.
-Those users will be part of the wheel group, and their dotfiles retrieve from github.com/<user>/dotfiles.
+fedora_workstation_user: user to create.
+This user will be part of the wheel group, and its dotfiles retrieved from github.com/<user>/dotfiles.

 ## Example Playbook